Love Cycle

 About

 Anastasia Ifinedo is an officially published poet.
-You can find her poems in the anthologies, "Mrs Latimer Had A Fat Cat" by Cozy Cat Press and "The Little is Much" by Earnest Writes Community, among others.
-A former poet for the Invincible Quill Magazine and a reviewer of poems on several writing platforms, she has helped—and continues to help—many poets like her hone their craft.
+Her poems have appeared in Cozy Cat Press’ 'Mrs Latimer Had a Fat Cat' and Earnest Writes’ 'The Little is Much' among others.
+A former poet for the Invincible Quill Magazine, Wattpad ambassador and poetry judge, she has helped many poets like her hone their craft.

 2 Comments